-The Food Bank is the only service of its kind in lower Fairfield County, Connecticut.
-We solicit, collect, sort, warehouse and distribute donated food from such sources as national manufacturers, Feeding America (formerly America’s Second Harvest), federal and state programs, Connecticut Food Bank, local merchants, state and local food drives and individuals.
+The Food Bank is the only food bank serving lower Fairfield County, Connecticut.
+We solicit, collect, sort, warehouse and distribute donated food from such sources as national manufacturers, Feeding America, federal and state programs, Connecticut Food Bank, local merchants, state and local food drives and individuals.
 In addition, The Food Bank purchases rarely donated meat and poultry in bulk at very low cost for redistribution to member agencies.
 We store the food in our warehouse store on Glenbrook Road in Stamford and distribute it to our member agencies that feed the hungry in our communities.
 Our member agencies “shop” at The Food Bank's warehouse store on Monday through Friday.
 They pay a shared maintenance fee of 19 cents a pound.

-The Food Bank’s member agencies include Shelter For The Homeless in Stamford; Open Door Shelter in Norwalk; Wilson Memorial Church Pantry in Stamford; Jewish Family Services in Stamford; Person To Person in Darien and Norwalk; Domus Foundation in Stamford; Inspirica in Stamford; Faith Tabernacle Pantry in Stamford; Neighbor To Neighbor in Greenwich; and Domestic Violence Crisis Centers in Stamford and Norwalk, to mention just a few.
+The Food Bank’s member agencies include Shelter For The Homeless in Stamford; Open Door Shelter in Norwalk; New Covenant House of Hospitality in Stamford; Shelter for the Homeless in Stamford; Jewish Family Services in Stamford; Person To Person in Darien and Norwalk; Domus Foundation in Stamford; Inspirica in Stamford; Faith Tabernacle Pantry in Stamford; Neighbor To Neighbor in Greenwich; and Domestic Violence Crisis Centers in Stamford and Norwalk, to mention just a few.